RiccardoVib/NeuralOSC/README.md

 # TOWARDS NEURAL EMULATION OF VOLTAGE-CONTROLLED OSCILLATOR

-This code repository is for the article _Towards Neural Emulation of Voltage-Controlled Oscillator_, on review.
+This code repository is for the article _Towards Neural Emulation of Voltage-Controlled Oscillator_, in Proceedings of the International Conference on Digital Audio Effects (DAFx25).

 This repository contains all the necessary utilities to use our architectures.
 Find the code located inside the "./Code" folder, and the weights of pre-trained models inside the "./Weights" folder